 Yes, the Android operating system is relatively open and can get infected when apps are downloaded.
 Google had to remove 50 apps that had DroidDream attached, malware that passed sensitive data such as passwords to a remote server.
 And in June 2014, ransomeware trojans appeared for the first time.
-Our anti-virus recommendation for an Android smartphone is Lookout Mobile Security Free.
+Our anti-virus recommendation for an Android device is Lookout Mobile Security Free.

 Do BlackBerry® smartphones get viruses?

 Yes, they can, but only one to date: the Zeus trojan that would monitor a user's private information, especially mobile banking.
 The BlackBerry smartphones owned by UD are behind the BES server so would not be as vulnerable.
 We currently do not have a recommendation for BlackBerry anti-virus software.
 For further information, contact the IT Support Center.

 Do iPhone® and iPad® mobile devices get viruses?